 Howell Torpedo No.24

 A particularly challenging aspect of the project was the cleaning and treatment of the steel flywheel.
-The body has been too physically distorted to allow for the removal of the flywheel, so conservators must treat it in situ.
+The body was too physically distorted to allow for the removal of the flywheel, so conservators had to treat it in its original position.
 The substantial supports surrounding it further impede access to the area, so conservators used a custom-designed electrolysis unit to stabilize the flywheel.

-In the end, conservation was successful and the Howel Torpedo is now on exhibit at the United States Naval Undersea Museum in Keyport, Washington.
+In the end, conservation was successful and the Howell Torpedo is now on exhibit at the United States Naval Undersea Museum in Keyport, Washington.